 - Really will absorb some HGTV property shows.
 WBD says Really’s new line-up will include Celebrity IOU with the Property Brothers, Home Town and My Lottery Dream Home.
 It’s unclear what will happen with the range of UK-made shows currently on HGTV, but WBD says all HGTV favourites will be available on discovery+.

-- TLC will be revamped as it goes free-to-air TV with an array of comedy shows joining the channel.
+- TLC will be revamped as it goes free-to-air with an array of comedy shows joining the channel.
 TLC is currently best known for its US reality shows, including Dr Pimple Popper and My 600 Lb life, plus 90 Day Fiancé.
 WBD says those shows will continue to be available, but TLC’s schedule will soon feature The Big Bang Theory and spin-offs Young Sheldon and Georgie & Mandy’s First Marriage, plus Mike & Molly.
 TLC will also debut a new-look Mock The Week, reinvented with a new format.

 - Quest retains its factual focus, gaining new episodes of The Yorkshire Auction House and its spin-offs (which are currently also showing on Really), plus all new Guz Khan’s Custom Cars and a new series featuring Francis Bourgeois & Chris Harris restoring a diesel locomotive.